-The Company invests in residential Collateralized Mortgage Obligations ("CMO's") included in securities available for sale and corporate bonds held to maturity.
-Quarterly, management stress tests all CMO's and corporate bonds via a third party resource that takes into account housing price appreciation (depreciation), interest rates, expected loss trends, both nationally and in geographic areas represented by the CMO and future cash flows of the corporate bonds.
+The Company invests in residential Collateralized Mortgage Obligations ("CMO's") included in debt securities available for sale and corporate bonds held to maturity. management stress tests all CMO's and corporate bonds via a third-party resource that takes into account housing price appreciation (depreciation), interest rates, expected loss trends, both nationally and in geographic areas represented by the CMO and future cash flows of the corporate bonds.
 These stress tests are done, where data is available, at the individual loan level, opposed to using averages from services such as Bloomberg.
-If these stress tests indicate, on a present value basis, the Company will not receive the contracted cash flows; the Company makes an otherthan-temporary impairment charge through the consolidated statements of earnings.
+If these stress tests indicate, on a present value basis, the Company will not receive the contracted cash flows; the Company makes an other-than-temporary impairment charge through the consolidated statements of earnings.
 Based on the lack of an active market and the results of the Company's continuing valuation of the underlying collateral and cash flows of these securities, these securities have been deemed as other-than-temporarily impaired.
-Based on current accounting policies, the portion of losses deemed as credit losses is charged against earnings and the portion deemed as noncredit losses is included in other comprehensive (loss) income.
-As of December 31, 2018, the Company's management does not intend to sell these securities, nor is it more likely than not that the Company will be required to sell the securities for liquidity or other reasons.
+Based on current accounting policies, the portion of losses seemed as credit losses is charged against earnings and the portion deemed as noncredit losses is included in other comprehensive (loss) income.
+As of December 31, 2019, the Company's management does not intend to sell these securities, nor is it more likely that not that the Company will be required to sell the securities for liquidity or other reasons.

-The following tables provide various information regarding the Company's securities deemed other-than-temporarily impaired (in thousands):
+The following tables provide various information regarding the Company's debt securities deemed other-than-temporarily impaired (in thousands):

-Year Ended December 31, 20 18 2017 Impairment Losses Fair Value Impairment Losses Fair Value Securities Available for Sale- Collateralized mortgage obligations Securities Held to Maturity- \$ 88 630 706 Corporate bonds \$ - 95 136
+Year Ended December 31, 2019 ) 201 18 Impairment Fair Losses Valu Impairment Losses Fair Value Debt Securities Available for Sale- Collateralized mortgage obligations \$ 28 222 88 630